 I must have fallen asleep for a few minutes, but when I hear their voices outside the chamber entrance, I’m wide awake.
 A hot rush of adrenaline burns through me.
 They’re standing right in front of me now.
 I had pictured this all day, couldn’t get it out of my mind, but the reality is kind of a shock.

 “Lena, I’m sorry if we disturbed you.”
 His voice is the same soft, soothing sound I’ll never be able to forget.
 “You’ve had a long day.
 Would you like to postpone our talk for another time?”

 Catherine smiles that smile, the one that makes me know she only wants what’s best for me.
 I still can’t quite believe anyone can seem to be so kind and really mean it.
 “I can come Below again tomorrow instead.”

 I look around the chamber.
 There’s nowhere else to sit except on the wooden chair and the bed.
-Plus, what if someone else comes in, maybe Mary or Jamie or Brooke?
+Plus, what if someone else comes in while we’re talking, maybe Mary or Jamie or Brooke?
+What if my baby needs me?
 I should have planned this better.

 Catherine glances at Vincent and then looks back at me.
 “Shall we walk for a while and find a quiet place where we can sit and talk?”

 For a few seconds, all I can think of is what it would have been like if I’d had a big sister like Catherine to watch out for me, to protect me.
 But no, I can’t wish for something like that.
 The same things that happened to me might have happened to her.
 I wouldn’t wish that on my worst enemy, let alone someone like Catherine.